Oneflow-Inc/oneflow-documentation/en/docs/cookies/activation_checkpointing.md

 OneFlow's static graph module `nn.Graph` already supports Activation Checkpointing.
 This article will introduce how to turn on it during training.

-## Example of us Activation Checkpointing
+## Example of using Activation Checkpointing

 First, we define a simple model consist of loss function and optimizer in exactly the same way as before.